 Premises and facilities

 If an in-school meeting is arranged: The school will make the main hall, classrooms or private meeting rooms available for discussions between the provider and students, as appropriate to the activity.
 The school will also make available AV and other specialist equipment to support provider presentations.
 This will all be discussed and agreed in advance of the visit with the Careers Leader or a member of their team.
 All meetings will be in line with health and safety guidance for COVID 19 at that time.

-Providers are welcome to leave a copy of their prospectus or other relevant course literature at reception, which will be passed to the CEIAG coordinator J Blears.
-This information will then be distributed through the LRC which is available to all students at break, lunchtime and after school.
+Providers are welcome to send a digital copy of their prospectus or other relevant course literature to the CEIAG coordinator J Blears.
+This information will then be distributed through our online Careers classroom for all students to access.